Sculptor34/Warehouse-Digital-Picking-System/Ring-Scanner/README.md

 # Zebra Ring Scanner Configuration

 # Overview
-This project demonstrates the how to configure ring scanner.
+This project demonstrates the how to configure Zebra Ring Scanner .

+# Model
+1. RS6100

 # Steps performed:
 1. Follow the documentation attached